 Drawing on insights informed by his work on the DevOps Team Topologies and with a variety of organizations including a global publishing organization, software vendors with blue-chip clients, a global technology company specializing in telecoms, several organizations in the financial services sector in the UK, an international commodities trading organization, and a major UK broadcaster, Matthew Skelton explains how to infer some useful heuristics for evolving from a monolithic architecture to a set of more loosely coupled services by starting with the needs of the team.
 Matthew addresses some very real dangers of moving away from a monolith, including reduced domain consistency (UX, architecture, and data), data duplication, additional operational complexity due to distributed system, and degraded UX across the product and explains how modern logging and metrics tooling can help instrument the monolith before (or during) the decomposition into smaller services, helping us to understand how it really works and providing a valuable source of validation for the new services.

-Matthew Skelton has been building, deploying, and operating commercial software systems since 1998.
-Matthew is a cofounder and principal consultant at Skelton Thatcher Consulting, where he specializes in helping organizations adopt and sustain good practices for building and operating software systems, such as continuous delivery, DevOps, aspects of ITIL, and software operability.
-Matthew curates the well-known DevOps Team Topologies Patterns and is coauthor of the books Database Lifecycle Management (Redgate) and Continuous Delivery with Windows and .NET (O’Reilly).
+Matthew Skelton is a cofounder and principal consultant at Skelton Thatcher Consulting, where he specializes in helping organizations adopt and sustain good practices for building and operating software systems, such as continuous delivery, DevOps, aspects of ITIL, and software operability.
+Matthew has been building, deploying, and operating commercial software systems since 1998.
+He curates the well-known DevOps Team Topologies Patterns and is coauthor of Database Lifecycle Management (Redgate) and Continuous Delivery with Windows and .NET (O’Reilly).